earthly/website/blog/_posts/2022-11-22-bullshit-software-projects.md

   - Articles
 toc: true
 author: Adam
-excerpt: "Discover the world of "bullshit work" in software development as the author explores pointless projects that offer no value.
-From busy work to zombie projects and executive pet projects, this article delves into the frustrations and challenges faced by software developers in their quest for meaningful work."
+excerpt: Discover the world of "bullshit work" in software development as the author explores pointless projects that software developers are often tasked with.
+From busy work to zombie projects and executive pet projects, this article sheds light on the frustrations and challenges faced by developers in the industry.
 ---
 I was frying a couple of dozen walnut crunch when I first got in trouble at Tim Horton's.